PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 10:44:19
+Last updated: 2024-04-13 10:44:56
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: Alien: "I was just reading you."
+Rick: "Congratulations on making it into print media.
+Real bright future there." - Rick Sanchez